rezwanx/l3-react-blocks-construct/README.md

 ### Step 2: Create a New Project

+**Prerequisites:** Prerequisites: Ensure that you have a registered web domain for your application and full administrative access to its DNS settings.

 #### Start a New Project

 - In the **Console**, click on **Create New Project**.